NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 Reflex does not significantly impact FPS (more than 4%) when Reflex is On <br> (On + Boost is expect to have some FPS hit for lowest latency) |
 Reflex Test Utility Report passed without warning with Reflex On + Boost |
 PCL Markers are always sent regardless of Reflex Low Latency mode state |
+`slReflexSleep` is called regardless of Reflex Low Latency mode state |
 Reflex Flash Indicator appears when left mouse button is pressed |
 Reflex UI settings are following the [RTX UI Guidelines][1] |
 Keybinding menus work properly (no F13) |